alexshank/misc-cpp/coding-challenges/README.md

-# reddit-coding-challenges
+# coding-challenges
-Solutions to coding challenges posted to r/dailyprogrammer on Reddit.com
+Solutions to various coding challenges found around the internet.